sarashs/FPGA_AGI/readme.md

-# SynthAI: A ReAct-CoT-RAG Framework for Automated Modular HDL/HLS Design Generation
+# SynthAI: A ReAct-CoT-RAG Framework for Automated Modular HLS Design Generation

 This tool leverages the capabilities of OpenAI's GPT model to automate hardware design based on user prompts.
 It's an easy-to-use tool that requires minimal inputs from the user.